2nd Massachusetts Infantry Regiment: Monuments

 One of the two lion sculptures flanking the grand staircase at the Boston Public Library is dedicated to the Second Massachusetts.
 The plinth it rests on lists their engagements.
 The lion is by Louis St Gaudens and was funded by surviving members of the regiment in the early 1890s.

 Popular culture

 The advance of the 2nd Massachusetts through Miller's Cornfield during the Battle of Antietam is portrayed at the beginning of the 1989 film Glory.

+The "2nd Mass" is portrayed in the Falling Skies television show.

 Later units

-The 211th Military Police Battalion claims lineage from the 2nd Massachusetts and other militia units.
-As of 2019, the battalion was active as an element of the Massachusetts National Guard.
+The 211th Military Police Battalion maintains lineage and honors of the 2nd Massachusetts and is a subordinate unit of the Massachusetts National Guard.